Last updated on May 20, 2024

 Batterskull | Card art by Igor Kieryluk

-MTG Arena is currently only available to download on Windows (directly from Wizards or the Epic Games Store) and Mac OS through the Epic Games Store.
+MTG Arena is available to download on Windows (directly from Wizards or the Epic Games Store), Mac OS through the Epic Games Store, and Steam.

-While mobile is coming soon-ish, other platforms like Xbox 360, PlayStation, Switch, Linux, etc are still to be announced.
+Mobile players can use Android or iOS, whereas other platforms like Xbox, PlayStation, Switch, Linux, etc are still to be announced.

 MTG Arena System Requirements